Retaining your talent

-Star employees will add exponentially to the success of your business, retaining them is absolutely essential if your business is to grow and reach its potential.
-Listed below are several ways that you can use and develop to bullet-proof your business from losing its talent.
+Star employees add exponentially to the success of your business, retaining them is essential to the on-going success of your business.
+Below are several ways to bullet-proof your business from losing its talent.

-Without doubt a competitive salary and benefits make your life easier when it comes to retaining your star players.
-It stands to reason that when your competitors come knocking at their door, a competitive salary and benefits package may discourage them from speaking to your competition and make it more difficult (and expensive) for them prise your star asset away.
+Without doubt a competitive salary and benefits makes your life easier to retain your star players.
+It stands to reason that when your competitors come knocking at their door, a competitive salary and benefits package may discourage them from being interested in your competition and make it more difficult (and expensive) for them pries your star asset away.

-Whether you're a fan of management books or not, the one overriding point on which they all agree, have always agreed and will always agree is that you cannot catch your employees doing great things too often.
-Giving recognition to your employees will undoubtedly create loyalty.
+Whether you're a fan of management books or not, the one overriding point on which they all agree, have always agreed and will always agree, is that you cannot catch your employees doing great things too often.
+Giving sincere recognition to your employees will undoubtedly create loyalty.

-More responsibility and autonomy – try to make sure that contribution from the employee results in opportunity for the employee.
-Keeping pushing decisions as far down the line as possible
+More responsibility and autonomy by keeping pushing decisions as far down the line as possible help retain star employees.

-Feeling isolated from key decisions or any decisions affecting their future will lead to disillusionment amongst star employees.
+Feeling isolated from key decisions will lead to disillusionment amongst star employees.
 As they begin to add more value to the business, hardworking employees should be rewarded with increased responsibility and autonomy.
-This doesn't have to be dramatic and no one expects you to give major decisions over to relatively untested employees, but a slight and gradual increase in these two areas will encourage your best employees into thinking they are contributing to the overall mission of the company, which as we have discussed greatly increases the stick ability of employees – and neutralises the advances of your competitors who are trying to prise away your assets.
+This doesn't have to be dramatic but a gradual increase in these two areas will encourage your best employees to know they are contributing to the overall mission of the company.
+This increases the stick ability of employees – and neutralises the advances of your competitors.

 Create a culture of learning and mentoring.
 If possible give your stars access to mentors.
 In addition ask them: